 Your chiropodist, chiropractor or your doctor may recommend custom orthotics for foot pathologies or to alleviate pain/discomfort from abnormal foot function.
 Orthotics are not covered by OHIP.
 Private insurance companies require a prescription from a doctor or a chiropodist/podiatrist, and a biomechanical assessment & gait analysis, foot casting and dispensing of orthoses by a chiropodist/podiatrist or a chiropractor.

 Our custom orthotics are designed for each individual, with special attention to the degree of abnormal foot function, one’s activity level and type of footwear in which the orthotics are worn.
-At Woodbridge Avenue Chiropractic & Wellness Centre, the chiropractor or chiropodist will assess your foot function in order to determine if you require foot orthotics, and what type of orthotic will benefit you most.
+At Woodbridge Avenue Chiropractic & Wellness Centre, the chiropodist will assess your foot function in order to determine if you require foot orthotics, and what type of orthotic will benefit you most.
 The next step is making a 3D cast of your foot or a plaster of paris mold of your foot, and sending the cast to an orthotic laboratory that will make the custom device for you.
 This process takes about 2-4 weeks.
 When the orthotics arrive at the clinic, an appointment is made to ensure proper fit.